 Did you score a 620 on the GMAT?
 Is 620 considered a good GMAT score?
 The short answer is that it depends.
 It's true that GMAT scores are a good measure of MBA cohort quality.
 And since an MBA is as much about learning from one’s peers as it is about learning from the professors, students place much emphasis on GMAT scores.

 So do schools.
 GMAT scores contribute to a perception of how “elite” a school is, and they also affect positions in key rankings, which influence prospective students’ school choice.

 In terms of a 620 GMAT score, this would put a test-taker in the 63rd percentile, meaning that they’ve done better than many others.

 A GMAT score (of 620 or higher / lower) is not the be all and end all.
 Admissions committees take a holistic view of a candidacy, including work experience and leadership potential.
-There are many top business schools that do not require sky high GMAT scores.
+There are many top business schools that do not require sky high GMAT scores, and may be happy with a 620 GMAT score.
 Many are accredited by the top awarding bodies and ranked by prestigious publications.